TECHNICAL::

 DIRECTORS STATEMENT

 What drew me to Victoria’s journey is its raw emotional truth.
-Her return after years of estrangement reflects a universal human experience—the longing for belonging, the pain of unresolved relationships, and the courage it takes to confront our roots.
-Like Victoria, I have navigated two worlds—one fueled by creative aspirations, the other tied to cultural and familial obligations.
+Her return after years of estrangement reflects a universal human experience: the longing for belonging, the pain of unresolved relationships, and the courage it takes to confront our roots.

 Growing up on the island feels like a fading dream, each year making it harder to return.
-Yet every visit reminds me of the strength and endurance of Puerto Rican women—women whose faces fill the news, whose stories of pain and resilience demand to be told.
-These women inspired Victoria.
-Her journey is not just her own; it echoes the stories of so many—those forced to leave, those who stayed behind, and those caught in between.
+Yet every visit reminds me of the strength and endurance of Puerto Rican women, women whose faces fill the news, whose stories demand to be told.